nuprl/TypeWeaver/data/README.md

 DefinitelyTyped.
 Note that this dataset **excludes** packages with zero dependencies.

-The 136 packages are split into the two final datasets:
+The 135 packages are split into the two final datasets:
-`top1k-typed-with-typed-deps` are the 94 packages that are themselves typed (i.e. they contain type definitions in DefinitelyTyped, or include or generate their own `.d.ts` type definitions) and `top1k-untyped-with-typed-deps` are the 42 packages that do not have type definitions.
+`top1k-typed-with-typed-deps` are the 93 packages that are themselves typed (i.e. they contain type definitions in DefinitelyTyped, or include or generate their own `.d.ts` type definitions) and `top1k-untyped-with-typed-deps` are the 42 packages that do not have type definitions.

-Notes: `@babel_runtime` was excluded from the dataset, as it is an extremely large project.
+Notes: `@babel_runtime` was excluded from the dataset, as it is an extremely large project. `bser` was excluded, as its source repository is a duplicate of `fb-watchman`'s.
 16 other packages were manually reclassified as typed, while 4 TypeScript packages were removed.
 Test directories (`test` and `tests`) were also removed.